Blog

 Best Butt Exercise #2: Banded Shuffles

 Performing this exercise will surely get your heart rate where it should be, and tone your glutes.
-The abductors are muscles that running alongside the outside of your tush, and underestimate their importance.
-Building up those abductors helps move the leg away from the body and also add shape to your derriere.
-This muscle group is responsible for rotating your leg at the hip joint and one that athletes might overlook for the gluteus maximus.
-That crucial part is not the only muscle playing a role in giving you that dream lower half.
+The abductors are muscles that running alongside the outside of your tush, and do not underestimate their importance!
+The abductors worked in this exercise include both the gluteus medius and the gluteus minimus.

 Best Butt Exercise #3: Hip Lifts

 To perform this exercise, begin by lying down with your back flat to the floor and bent knees.
 Be sure to keep your arms to your sides.
 Next, lift your butt and lower part of your back off the floor, and hold that position for several seconds.
 Then lower your back into the starting position.
 The static hold will help to strengthen and isolate the glutes.
-If you can, you could also lift one of your legs in the air while you perform this exercise to increase the intensity of the workout.
-That unilateral work that emphasizes one side will help shore up imbalances.
-It also eliminates overcompensation from when your body learned a poor movement pattern.
+To increase the challenge, you could also lift one of your legs in the air.

 The advanced form is the gym method, propping your upper back on a bench or ball and with a weight or barbell across your lap.
 It is not uncommon for girls to use 135 lbs. of weight or more on this lift.
-Having all of your muscles properly function can help to reduce and void pain from improper form due to weakness.
 The video shows Elaina performing this lift using the smith machine, which I prefer.

 Best Butt Exercise #4: Pile Squats

 The plié squat is the best when it comes to shaping your glutes.
 It not only builds more toned legs and bum, but it improves stability, balance, and posture.
 The core stabilizers that keep those elegant shoulders upright get a great workout from this movement.
-Sometimes called the sumo squat, plié squats are also the perfect choice to hit those hard-to-target inner thighs.
+Sometimes called the sumo squat, plié squats are also the perfect choice to hit those hard-to-target inner thighs and driving through the heels works the glute-hamstring tie-in.

 At the top, squeeze the glutes and thrust the hips forward slightly.
 3-4 sets of 15-20 reps produce the best results.